Explore Our Roles

 Keeping our communities safe takes a huge number of people from all kinds of backgrounds with a wide range of skills and experience.
 There is so much more to consider than meets the eye when choosing a career at Lancashire Police.

 As with any large organisation, there are many cogs required to keep the wheel turning, and our constabulary is no different.
-Whilst we have over 3,000 officers and staff providing a visible service, away from the frontline is a business run by over 2,300 officers and staff, from HR managers and vehicle maintenance engineers to digital communications officers and solicitors.
+We have over 3,000 officers providing a visible service in a huge array of roles and functions.

 Do you have what it takes to be one of them?
 Find out if a career with us is just the change you’re looking for, and what kind of challenges, experiences and rewards are in store for those who join us.

-The Initial Police Learning and Development Programme (IPLDP) is a route into policing based on your previous work / life experience.
+The Non-Degree Entry is a route into policing based on your previous work / life experience.
 This route is a traditional entry route into uniformed policing.
-The IPLDP programme suits those who are not looking to complete a degree qualification and are looking to concentrate their time on developing into an excellent police officer.
+The programme suits those who are not looking to complete a degree qualification and are looking to concentrate their time on developing into an excellent police officer.

 Police Officer – Bsc Professional Policing Degree holder entry